 Hardback crab is a generic term for any species of crab which is not in a state of peeling and therefore has a hard shell.
 While peeler crab has a reputation of one of the UK’s top baits, the hardback crab is not as highly regarded.
-This is because hardback crab is much more difficult to mount onto a hook, and lacks the scent trail that a crab in the peeling process has.
+This is because hardback crab is much more difficult to mount onto a hook, and lacks the scent trail that a crab in the peeling process has, making it a poor bait for general sea fishing.
+It can, however, be useful for targeting specific species who feed on crabs with hard shells.

 Finding Hardback Crab

 Hardback crabs are very easy to gather.
 Simply go to any stretch of coastline with rocks and turn them over and collect the crabs from underneath (always return rocks to their original position).
 Alternatively, from a rock mark or pier a dead fish (such as the remains of mackerel which has the fillets used for bait) can be placed into a drop net which is then lowered to the seabed.
 Retrieving this after half and hour or so should see it full of crabs which have come to feed on the fish.
-In terms of size it is the small to medium hardbacks which are the most use for bait.
-Very small crabs and larger ones which are too big to use as bait should be returned to the sea.
+In terms of size, it is the medium-sized hardbacks which are the most useful as bait.
+Small crabs and larger ones which are too big to use as bait should be returned to the sea.
 As the common shore crab (Carcinus maenas) and the velvet swimming crab (Necora puber) are the most numerous these are the species most likely to be found by anglers searching for hardback crabs to use as bait.
 The other species that may be found is the brown crab (Cancer pagurus, also known as the edible crab) but there are sometimes local restrictions and by-laws on taking this species.
-With the common and velvet swimming crab being so abundant the brown crab is best left alone and not used as bait.
+With the common and velvet swimming crab being so abundant the brown crab is best left alone and returned to the sea if it is gathered when bait collecting.

 Storing Hardback Crab Baits and Bait Presentation

-Hardback crabs can be stored in a lidded tray with a little seawater and seaweed in a fridge for a few days.
+Hardback crabs can be stored in a lidded tray with a little seawater and seaweed in a fridge for a day or so.
 The seawater is important as crabs need to keep their gills damp to be able to breathe, so if they dry out they will die.
-However, crabs are so numerous and abundant many anglers are able to simply collect them shortly before their fishing session to save the bother of storing them.
+In many places around the British coastline crabs are so numerous and abundant many anglers are able to simply collect them shortly before their fishing session to save the bother of storing them.
 Hardback crabs do not need a large amount of preparation prior to use.
 They should be humanely killed by piercing them between the eyes with the blade of a knife and they are then ready to use.
-One of the main issues with this bait is making it stay on the hook, but this can be achieved with bait elastic/cotton.
+One of the main issues with this bait is making it stay on the hook, but this can be achieved with bait elastic or cotton.